lavantien/dotfiles/.config/nvim/README.md

   - add to `PATH` this value `C:\Users\<name>\AppData\Local\nvim-data\mason\bin`
   - install [sqlite3](https://gist.github.com/zeljic/d8b542788b225b1bcb5fce169ee28c55), rename `sqlite3.dll` to `libsqlite3.dll` and `sqlite3.lib` to `libsqlite3.lib`, and add its location to`PATH`
   - Install [coursier/scala](https://www.scala-lang.org/download/)
+  - `rustup toolchain install nightly-x86_64-pc-windows-msvc`, `cargo install eza just broot`, `cargo +nightly install dua-cli`; `choco install ripgrep fzf rsync`, `pman completion powershell`, all these for cli navigation and projects management
+  - Install additional packages yourself if there are something missing, Windows is a hot mess, that's all
 - Run `nvim` the first time and wait for it to auto initialize plugins, then press `S` to sync packages
 - Run `:MasonUpdate` to install all registries, then `:Mason` and press `U` if there's any update
 - All language `servers`, `linters`, and `treesitters` are pre-installed when you first initialize Neovim